A Thrill Ride through Motorsports History

 PREMIUM MUSEUM TOURS

-Premium Museum Tours can be added to your admission for $15.
+Premium Museum Tours can be added to your admission for $15 +applicable taxes.
 This includes a docent-led museum tour and a visit to the Restoration Level.
-Premium tours are offered Fridays and Saturdays at 11am and Sunday at 1pm.
+Premium tours are offered Fridays and Saturdays at 10:30am and Sunday at 1pm.
 Tours are available on a first come, first served basis.
 Please arrive early to reserve your spot.
 To inquire about group rates please call 205-699-7275.

 PREARRANGED GROUP TOURS